IBM/online_order_processing_during_pandemics/README.md

 - You have successfully placed an order at this point, your order will be saved to Db2 database.

->- Aditionally you can click on `Know more about Covid` as shown.
+>- Aditionally you can click on `Know more about Covid` as shown and still place the order in the next step.

 >![](doc/source/images/knowmore.png)